 5 habits of highly productive people

-We all want to be productive, but when it comes to sitting down and starting that project or getting up for that 5K run...well, let’s just say it’s easier said than done.
+We all want to be productive, but when it actually comes down to it... well, let’s just say it’s easier said than done.

 While mastering productivity will never be a piece of cake, there are plenty of tricks that really help.
 Paying attention to what you eat, sleeping 8 hours a night and exercising regularly are the basics.
 Healthy body, healthy mind.
 But let’s take a look at 5 easy things that we can change when it comes to our work habits and increase that productivity straight away!